 Fentanyl: This dangerous opioid is found in illegal opioid drugs, often mixed into the batch.
 It can also be prescribed.
 Fentanyl produces a powerful, but dangerous high.
 Names include: Apache, China White, Crazy One, Butter, Jacket, Fent, and Fenty.

 Heroin: An illegal opioid that’s usually injected by users.
 Slang names for heroin include: Antifreeze, Big H, Black Olives, Black, Black Tar, Aunt Hazel, Capital H, Chocolate, DOA, Salt, Smack, Wings, and Tootsie Roll.

 LSD: A hallucinogenic drug that produces psychedelic effects.
-Street names include: Acid, Black Star, California Sunshine, Coffee, Dots, Hawaiian Sunshine, Lucy in the Sky with Diamonds, Pink Panthers, Pure Love, Purple Haze, Sunshine, Zen, and White Dust.
+Street names include: Acid, Black Star, California Sunshine, Coffee, Dots, Hawaiian Sunshine, Lucy in the Sky with Diamonds, Lucy drug, Pink Panthers, Pure Love, Purple Haze, Sunshine, Zen, and White Dust.
 It’s also associated with variants of yellow drug slang including yellow dimples and yellow sunshine.

 Marijuana: Often considered a gateway drug, this plant is smoked by its users.
 The leaves may be laced with additional drugs.
 Slang names for marijuana include: 420, Blue Crush, Broccoli, Dojo, Gold Leaf, Catnip, Hash, Jamaican Gold, Khalifa, Leaf, Stem, Weed, and Zambi.